 Self-Consistency (Wang et al., 2022): This method samples multiple responses from LLMs and determines the final answer through a major- ity vote.

 Many recent papers show that the diversity of instruction matter improving the model to generalize to unseen tasks.
 For example, SELF-INSTRUCT has 175 seed task definitions which they used to bootstrap into 52K instructions with 82K input/output pairs.
 They made specific design choices to increase the diversity of instructions (e.g., measuring the textual overlap of instructions, multiple templates to encode instructions).
 While this is true for general natural language instructions, it may not be sufficient to generate diverse instructions in the scientific domain for two main reasons.
 First, having a diverse set of scientific tasks does not imply to have diverse scientific knowledge.
 In other words, diversity in the language semantics and syntactic do not result to generate diverse scientific knowledge.
 For example, named entity recognition is a general NLP task but is non-trivial to solve in multiple scientific domains such as chemistry or biology.
 We need to have special techniques to inject such diverse scientific concepts back to the model.
 Second, diverse task definition with different input/output example can introduce more ambiguity to the learning.
 For example, scientific concepts have different meaning in difference scientific disciplines.
 For example, \emph{Jet} would have different meaning (e.g., Jet substructure, Jet mass, Jet shape and Jet grooming) across nuclear physics, and high-energy physics given the context it is associated with.
-Segment Anything~\cite{kirillov2023segment} Segmenat-Anything on Medical Image ~\cite{mazurowski2023segment} }
+Segment Anything~\citep{kirillov2023segment} Segmenat-Anything on Medical Image ~\citep{mazurowski2023segment} }

-We propose an \textit{early-fusion} strategy to jointly reason over the text, images, and other modalities with a shared multifaceted representation as presented as SciTune instructions.
-The SciTune instruction template $x=(s_D, s_I, s_{T})$ includes a system message $s_D$ to help the model to understand the role and context, instruction $s_I$ randomly sampled from the visual-grounded questions, and $s_{T}$ to encode the multimodality data.
+We use an \textit{early-fusion} strategy~\citep{liu2023visual} to jointly reason over the text, images, and other modalities with a shared multifaceted representation as presented as SciTune instructions.
+The SciTune instruction template $x=(s_D, s_I, s_{T})$ includes a system message $s_D$ to help the model to understand the role and context, instruction $s_I$ randomly sampled from the visual-grounded questions, and $s_{T}$ to encode the multimodal data.